I just finished reading

 (p.
 214)

-An interesting consequence of the "anti-Semitic" tag placed on Mel Gibson's The Passion of the Christ:
+An interesting consequence of the "anti-Semitic" tag placed on Mel Gibson's

 Radio and satellite-television evangelism ministries are big factors in getting the gospel to millions of Iranians who would otherwise have no access to the truth.
 And God is using other creative methods to reach Iranians as well.
 Back in 2003, for example, then Iranians heard that Mel Gibson's The Passion of the Christ was anti-Semitic, they couldn't wait to see it.
 Neither, apparently, could the mullahs and the government authorities, thinking that anything negative about the Jews had to be good for Muslims.
 So despite the fact that Islam forbids the visual depiction of Jesus--and teaches that Judas was crucified in Jesus' place, and thus was never resurrected--The Passion actually played in Persia.
 True, only one theater ran it.
 But there was a ten-day waiting list for tickets.
 What's more, tens of thousands of bootlegged copies of The Passion are now circulating throughout Iran, and the official version is actually available in Iranian stores, as it is in most Muslim countries throughout the region.